Imaging Core Facility

-The Imaging Core Facility at Georgia State University’s downtown Atlanta campus provides advanced light and electron microscopy imaging based analytical capabilities to Georgia State and affiliated researchers, primarily through the use of laser confocal microscopy, biological light microscopy, and electron microscopy.
+The Imaging Core Facility at Georgia State University’s downtown Atlanta campus provides advanced light and electron microscopy imaging-based analytical capabilities to Georgia State and affiliated researchers, primarily through the use of laser confocal microscopy, widefield light microscopy and electron microscopy.

 - Laser Scanning Confocal Microscope 700

 - Laser Scanning Confocal Microscope 780